The ROC Frequently Asked Questions (FAQ)

 Where can I get a ROC Season Pass?

 You can register for your pass online or in person at the Georgina Leisure Pool, Stephen Leacock Theatre, Georgina Civic Centre, or the Georgina Gym.
-You can also call 905-476-4301 ext.
-2354.
+You can also call 905-476-4301.

 Does YRT offer service to the ROC?

-Season pass holders can ride on YRT at no additional charge.
+Travel to The ROC with YRT at no additional charge.
+Just show your ROC Season Pass or ROC employee ID to the bus operator as proof of payment.
 Just show your ROC Season Pass to the bus operator as proof of payment.

 Have a question or inquiry?